joshnicholas/blog/words/the-world-doesnt-fit-in-neat-boxes.md

 ---
-title: The world doesn't fit in neat boxes
+title: The world doesn"t fit in neat boxes
 date: 2016-11-14
 ---